Social Media Strategy For Your Business

 Who is your ideal audience?

-The first step in any social media marketing strategy for business should be learning everything you can about your audience, as this will help you create content, determine when to post, and determine where to post.
+The first step in any social media marketing strategy for business should be learning everything you can about your audience.
+This will help you create content, determine when to post, and determine where to post.
 The entire goal of a social media strategy for business is to turn your social media followers into converting customers for your business.

 When creating your audience personas, take into account the following demographics: